outerbounds/airflow-on-minikube/README.md

 ```

 ### Getting Access to Metaflow UI
-The below command opens a tunnel to the metaflow ui.
+The below command opens a tunnel to the Metaflow UI.
 After running the command you can access the Metaflow UI at `http://localhost`
 ```bash
 minikube tunnel
 ```
-If minikube tunnel doesn't work you can always ssh-port forward port 80 on the minikube shell.:
+If Minikube tunnel doesn't work you can always ssh-port forward port 80 on the Minikube shell.:
 ```bash
 # Running this will have UI available at http://localhost:8008
 ssh -i $(minikube ssh-key) docker@$(minikube ip) -L 8008:localhost:80